 Solving this problem is also a government priority.
 In March, the Treasury announced that it was developing outcome delivery plans for every department of government, which would measure performance against a number of priority outcomes.
 These replaced single departmental plans that had previously tried to close this outcome gap, but which the PAC’s2019 report said were “too high-level to enable Parliament and taxpayers to see what departments are achieving for the money”.

-These new plans will be published later this year, and departments will be required to “report regularly” to the Cabinet Office and Treasury on progress, according to government guidance.
+With these new plans, departments will be required to “report regularly” to the Cabinet Office and Treasury on progress, according to government guidance.
 This is intended to provide “an ongoing picture of departmental activity against the ODP, enabling greater shared understanding of performance and early action where delivery is off track”.

 So how can this be done?
 Salesforce has examined how governments can use technology innovation to improve how it can analyse outcomes.